ASHVINI-KUMAR07/Metacrafters_Eth-Avax_Assessment-2/README.md

         balance-=_amount;
     }
 }

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.9" (or another compatible version), and then click on the ("Compile "the name of the file" ") for ex. comple first.sol button.
-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Assessment.sol" contract from the dropdown menu, and then click on the "Deploy" button. then u can see a the below of the option ' Deployed/Unpinned Contracts ' expand it and balances mint burn etc and now u can see our code is ready to run .
+- To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
+-then make sure the "Compiler" option is set to "0.8.9" (or another compatible version), -Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.

+## explanation
+getAddress():

+function getAddress() external view returns (address) {
+    return address(this);
+}
+This function is external, meaning it can be called from outside the contract.
+It is view, indicating that it does not modify the state of the contract.

+function viewOwner() public view returns (address) {
+    return owner;
+}
+This function is public, so it can be called from anywhere.
+It is view, meaning it only reads data from the contract and doesn't modify state.

+function increaseBalance(uint256 _amount) public {
+    balance += _amount;
+}
+This function is public, so it can be called externally.
+It does not return a value (void in other languages).

+function showBalance() external view returns (uint) {
+    return address(this).balance;
+}
+This function is external, meaning it can be called from outside the contract.
+It is view, indicating it does not modify the contract state.

+function decrease(uint _amount) external {
+    balance -= _amount;
+}
+This function is external, so it can be called from outside the contract.
+It modifies the contract state by reducing balance by _amount.

 ## Authors